mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 Now is a good time to start exploring the sample blowfish site in `themes/blowfish/exampleSite` for inspiration on what is possible out of the box.
 By the way that example site is already up and running - it's the same one used on
 [Blowfish Website](https://blowfish.page/)

 At this point you have enough information to start developing your blog on Hugo/Blowfish.
-The next section will cover building your static site pubish it on [fly.io](https://fly.io) (other examples/hosting solutions are well documented on the [Hugo site](https://gohugo.io/hosting-and-deployment/)).
+The next section will cover building your static site and publishing it on [fly.io](https://fly.io) (other examples/hosting solutions are well documented on the [Hugo site](https://gohugo.io/hosting-and-deployment/)).

 ## Build and Deploy